eclipse-esmf/esmf-sdk/README.md

 * Java class generation
 * Static meta model generation

 New SDK functionality based on the Aspect Meta Model will always be also provided through the BAMM CLI.
+Build binary versions of the BAMM CLI are available as part of the [BAMM SDK releases in GitHub](https://github.com/OpenManufacturingPlatform/sds-sdk/releases).

 ## License